jeffijoe/awilix/README.md

   // by default loaded modules are registered with the
   // name of the file (minus the extension)
   formatName: 'camelCase',
-  // Apply registration options to all modules.
+  // Apply resolver options to all modules.
-  registrationOptions: {
+  resolverOptions: {
     // We can give these auto-loaded modules
     // the deal of a lifetime! (see what I did there?)
     // By default it's `TRANSIENT`.